Subject area: Oral Health Sciences

-The study of oral health sciences leads to a dual qualification in dental hygiene and dental therapy.
+The oral health sciences programme leads to a dual qualification in dental hygiene and dental therapy.
 It combines dental science with research, exploring the prevention and treatment of oral disease in both adults and children.
 Dental hygiene therapists are an integral part of the dental team and belong to the group of Dental Care Professionals.

 Over the four-year honours programme you will study courses from four key areas: health and disease; clinical practice; personal and professional development; and preparation for practice.

 Our small class sizes provide a supportive learning environment and we offer a significant focus on practical skills, with clinical treatment of patients commencing in Year 1.